 AIGFP uses the proceeds from the issuance of notes and bonds and GIA borrowings to invest in a diversified portfolio of securities and derivative transactions.
 The borrowings may also be temporarily invested in securities purchased under agreements to resell.
-AIG guarantees the obligations of AIGFP under AIGFP's notes and bonds and GIA borrowings.
-See also the discussions under "Operating Review," "Liquidity" and "Derivatives" herein.
+(See also the discussions under "Operating Review," "Liquidity" and "Derivatives" herein.)

 AIGFP has established a Euro Medium Term Note Program under which an aggregate principal amount of up to \$5.0 billion of notes may be outstanding.
 The Program provides that additional notes may be issued to replace matured or redeemed notes.
-As of June 30, 2005, \$8.27 billion of notes had been issued under the program, \$4.47 billion of which were outstanding including \$72 million resulting from foreign exchange translation into U.S. dollars.
+As of March 31, 2005, \$8.25 billion of notes had been issued under the program, \$4.94 billion of which were outstanding including \$124 million resulting from foreign exchange translation into U.S. dollars.
 Notes issued under this program are included in Notes and Bonds Payable in the preceding table of borrowings.